 ASU-Newport is an approved institution for veterans, veterans' dependents and survivors, and service person(s) education training.
-Veterans of recent military service, dependents or survivors of veterans, and reservists/guard members may be entitled to educational assistance payments from the Veterans Administration.
+Veterans of recent military service, dependents or survivors of veterans, and reservists/guard members may be entitled to educational assistance payments from the Department of Veterans Affairs.

-Veterans of recent military service, dependents or survivors of veterans who lost their life in service or who are now totally disabled as a result of service should contact the nearest Veterans Administration regional office as far in advance of their enrollment date as possible for assistance in securing Veterans Administration benefits.
+Veterans of recent military service, dependents or survivors of veterans who lost their life in service or who are now totally disabled as a result of service should contact the nearest Department of Veterans Affairs regional office as far in advance of their enrollment date as possible for assistance in securing Department of Veterans Affairs benefits.
 Students may also call 1-888-442-4551 (1-888-GI-BILL 1) or go online to www.gibill.va.gov.
-Information on campus regarding this program may be secured from the Office of Admissions/ Registrar located in the Student Community Center or by calling 870-512-7877 e-mail suzanne_blackburn@asun.edu.
+Information on campus regarding this program may be secured from the Office of Admissions/ Registrar located in the Student Community Center or by calling 870-512-7877 e-mail suzanne blackburn@asun.edu.